agberry03/C-plus-plus-Calculator/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
+I used the Visual Studio Code IDE.

-{Describe the programming language that you used and any libraries.}
+I used the C++ programming language and the C/C++ IntelliSense extension.
+I also used the Prettier extension to quickly edit the spacing of code.

 # Useful Websites